Open Studio for Data Quality

 This value is normally appropriate for running the computations.

 The only analysis that is not supported for Hive is Time Correlation Analysis as the Date data type does not exist in Hive.
 For further information on this analysis type, see Time correlation analyses.

 All right-click options on analysis results that generate Jobs to validate, standardize, and deduplicate data are not supported for Hive.
 For further information about these Jobs, see Validating data.

-When you select to connect to a Hive or a HBase database to create and execute different analyses, then in the connection wizard, you must, as explained above, select from the Distribution contextual menu list the platform that hosts Hive or HBase.
+When you select to connect to a Hive database to create and execute different analyses, then in the connection wizard, you must, as explained above, select from the Distribution contextual menu list the platform that hosts Hive.

 - The parameter is yarn.application.classpath